SitePen/dstore/docs/DataModelling.md

 `type` | This indicates the primitive type of the property value (string, number, boolean, or object).
 `required` | This indicates whether a (non-empty) value is required for this property.

-The property definition is used as the basis for the property object instances for each model instance's properties.
-If the property definition object is an instance of `dstore/Property`, it will be used as the direct prototype for the instance property objects.
+The property definition defines the type, structure, metadata, and behavior of the properties on the model.
+If the property definition object is an instance of `dstore/Property`, it will be used as the direct prototype for the instance property objects, as well.
 If not, the property definition will be used to construct a `dstore/Property` instance, (properties are copied over), to use as the prototype of the instance property objects.

 You can also define your own methods, to override the normal validation, access, and modification functionality of properties, by subclassing `dstore/Property` or by directly defining methods in the property definition.
 The following methods can be defined or overriden: